CLI Reference

 "provenance": { "source": "extracted", "verified": true }

 }Running fragments build compiles all fragment files into a single fragments.json file.
-This is consumed by the MCP server (so AI assistants can query your components), the dev viewer (for browsing locally), and CI pipelines (for compliance checks).
+This is consumed by the MCP server (so AI assistants can query your components), the static HTML viewer from fragments view (for browsing locally), and CI pipelines (for compliance checks).

 Configuration